adncllng/vmock/src/pages/home/index.md

 ---
 **Short Biography**

-Veronica Mockler is an artist and researcher based in Tiohtià:ke / Montréal (Québec, Canada).
-She is currently working with Project Someone, the Acts of Listening Lab, and the Centre for Oral History and Digital Storytelling at Concordia University, where she holds a Master of Arts in Fine Arts.
-Her research on dialogic art and participatory practice in institutions highlights working-class intersectional knowledge and is rooted in collaboration, documentary ethics, oral history, radical popular education, video and performance art.
-Her work has taken shape in Canada, Germany, the North of Ireland, Scotland, Uruguay, and the United States.
+Veronica Mockler is a dialogic artist based in Tiohtià:ke/Montréal (Québec, Canada).
+Informed by oral history, documentary practice, and popular education, her work treats the experience of talking and listening to other people as art form.
+Through interview, collective conversation, video performance, and public address, Mockler and her collaborators question who is invited to participate in the institutions of art, knowledge and citizenship.
+The artist holds a Master of Arts (2022) and Bachelor of Fine Arts (2015) from Concordia University.
+Her work has taken shape in Canada, Germany, Ireland, Scotland, Uruguay, and the United States.
+Mockler is currently with Project Someone as a core artist and research affiliate.

 [Curriculum Vitae](https://drive.google.com/file/d/1SH0V74RhN7eVJndqJ2CilC2gJHFNaU28/view?usp=sharing)